 - Compensation for Business Travelers

-How to tell if your connecting flights were part of the same reservation
+How can I tell if my connecting flights were part of the same reservation?

 Missed connections are only eligible where both flights were part of the same reservation.
 That means that you booked a single journey from your departure to your destination, and the airline issued you with a ticket for connecting flights.
 Most often the connecting flights are with the same airline, but that isn’t always the case.